-The main objective of the Roadmap is to provide concrete and practical support to the implementation of cancer control policy, especially regarding the implementation of innovations.
+As already mentionnned, one of the main objectives of the Rodmap is to provide concrete and practical support to the implementation of cancer control policy, especially the implementation of innovations.
 As the content of the Roadmap will gather information coming from different sources, it was important to ensure that all partners have the same understanding of "implementation" and "innovations".